How to Honestly Navigate the Tricky Irish Currents

 Sometimes it’s just tired.

-And I’m going to say something that might sting a bit, but it will help you integrate faster…
+And I’m going to say something that might sting a bit, but it will help you integrate faster.

 You cannot arrive here carrying South African bitterness like a suitcase you slam on every table.
 Ireland will not know what to do with it.
 They don’t understand our fear culture, the layers of rage and grief from living in a place where you learn early that you must be alert all the time.
-They cannot know what it is to put your handbag under a seat and lock the doors, or run red “robots” in the late sunset hours.
+The Irish cannot know what it is to put your handbag under a seat and lock the doors, or run red “robots” in the late sunset hours.
 They cannot relate to waking to hearing something in the kitchen and the feeling of frozen blood.
 This my darling will not compute!

 Your anger is complicated.